Camp Moshava of Wild Rose, WI’s Glossary

 Bayit

-This house-shaped building is home to our offices and sleeping quarters for upper tzevet and guests.
-The bayit also contains a lounge and a computer room for the tzevet.
+This house-shaped building is home to our offices and sleeping quarters for upper tzevet.
+The bayit also contains a lounge for our tzevet.

 Beit Knesset